dgkf/testex/README.md

 After running `roxygen2::roxygenize()`, you can take a peak at the `Rd` files and see how the code has been translated to `testex` tests.

-### Leverage `testthat` expecations
+### Leverage `testthat` expectations

-A convenience tag is also provided for those that prefer the `testthat` style of testing. `testthat` provides a wealth of expecation functions, which can be used in conjunction with `testex` to write more familiar tests.
+A convenience tag is also provide for those that prefer the `testthat` style of testing. `testthat` provides a wealth of expectation functions, which can be used in conjunction with `testex` to write more familiar tests.

 ```r